AdaptiveCpp/AdaptiveCpp/README.md

 * Since SYCU code relies on compilation with nvcc/hcc, you can easily create optimized code paths for the latest GPUs, and all the latest features that are available in CUDA will also be available to you.

 ## Current state
 SYCU is still in an early stage of development.
-It can successfully execute some simple SYCL programs; but large parts of the specification are not yet implemented
+It can successfully execute some simple SYCL programs; but large parts of the specification are not yet implemented.

-Detailed state:
-* Runtime API: Mostly done
-* Memory management: Mostly done
+Still unimplemented/missing is in particular:
+* hierarchical kernel dispatch
+* ndrange kernel dispatch
+* local memory
+* Explicit memory copy functions
-* Device library: TBD
+* Device library
+* Images
+* device/platform information queries

 ## Building SYCU